neworderofjamie/riscv_ise/README.md

 # FPGA-Enhanced Neural Networks toolchain
 This is a first attempt at a toolchain to program our FeNN processor.
+It currently supports

 It features:
 * An Instruction Set Simulator built on the carcass of [nedoPC-5](https://gitlab.com/nedopc/npc5/-/blob/master/emu-rv32i.c)